-You can use sends to route audio, instrument, group, and FX channels to output, group, and FX channels.
+You can use sends to route audio, instrument, group, and FX channels to output, group, FX channels, or as effect side-chain sources.

 Adding Send Effects

 In the Sends section, you can add send effects.

 - 1. On the MixConsole toolbar, click Set up Window Layout, and activate Sends to show the section above the fader section. - 2.
 Click one of the send slots to open the send selector. - Click a send effect to select it.The selected send effect is loaded. - 4.
 Click on the left of the slot to activate the send.